Chinese Car Brands

 Baojun Logo

 In 2010, two Chinese companies, Wuling Automobile Company Limited and SAIC Motor Corporation, merged with American General Motors, resulting in the Baojun brand.
 They established the SAIC-GM-Wuling Automobile concern to create the brand.
 Baojun entered the market with a simple and affordable sedan in a familiar format.
 Seven years later, he opened a new direction: miniature electric cars.
-The name of the manufacturer translates to “Precious Horse,” which hints at the greater speed and increased cost of the cars.
+The manufacturer’s name translates to “Precious Horse,” which hints at the cars’ greater speed and increased cost.

 Roewe